-Number and percent of LOC instruments that were applied appropriately for the initial assessment.
-Numerator = Number of LOC instruments that were applied appropriately for the initial assessment.
-Denominator = The number of LOC instruments reviewed.
+Number and percent of initial LOC instruments that were applied appropriately as described in the approved waiver.
+Numerator = Number of initial LOC instruments that were applied appropriately as described in the approved waiver.
+Denominator = Number of LOC instruments reviewed.

-Data Source (Select one): Other If 'Other' is selected, specif HCBS web tool y: Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applies): State Medicaid Agency Weekly □ 100% Review Operating Agency Monthly ✓ Less than 100% Review Sub-State Entity Quarterly ✓ Representative Sample Confidence Interval = Confidence Interval = +/- 5% and a Confidence Level of 95% or higher Other Specify: Annually Stratified Describe Group: Continuously and Ongoing Other Specify: Other Specify:
+Data Source (Select one): Other If 'Other' is selected, specify: Case record reviews

+Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applies): State Medicaid Agency Weekly 100% Review Operating Agency Monthly Less than 100% Review Sub-State Entity Quarterly Representative Sample Confidence Interval = +/-5% and a confidence level of 95% ii.
+If applicable, in the textbox below provide any necessary additional information on the strategies employed by the State to discover/identify problems/issues within the waiver program, including frequency and parties responsible.

+Other Specify: Annually Stratified Describe Group:

+Continuously and Ongoing Other Specify:

+Other Specify: